Tavernari/RickAndMortyApp/README.md

 ## How to run

-Clone this repository and open usign XCode 12 or above.
+Clone this repository and open using XCode 12 or above.

 ## Running tests

-You can use xcode with Application Scheme or each module separetedly.
+You can use xcode with Application Scheme or each module separately.
 If you prefer you also can run using fastlane using `fastlane test`

 ## App Scheme

+The layer is:

+**APP -> Character List, Character Details -> Rick And Morty Rest API, Favorite Characters Feature -> Shared (Entities, UIComponents, Helpers)**

+APP can access all layer below but in that case it only access Character List, Character Details.
+All module only can access layers below but never the below layers can know about layers above.

 ### Workspace Organization
 ![Application Scheme](./PlanningFiles/RickApp-App_Modules.png)